phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings.rst

 C classical strings, aka ``char *`` (or ``char []``) are usually a little bit weak to use as-is in a strong program like PHP is.

-Thus, PHP designed a layer on top of C strings : ``zend_strings``.
+Thus, PHP designed a layer on top of C strings: ``zend_strings``.
 Also, anoter API exists that implements common string operations both for C classical strings, or for ``zend_strings``: ``smart_str`` API.

 .. toctree::